Medicine Ball Overhead Lunge exercise demonstration image

 Breathing

-Inhale deeply and brace the core as you descend, then exhale as you drive back up to the standing position.
+Inhale as you lower into lunge, exhale as you push back to standing while bracing core.

 Tempo